Impact In the Classroom, and Out

 Rylee Marchbanks has already helped REI’s work in Djibouti.

 When REI staff get into relationships around the world, we expect good things to happen.
-As people who look to the life of Jesus as inspiration for engaging with others, this can mean challenging work, addressing issues of justice, healing communities, or breaking bread together.
+As people who are committed to holistic transformation and motivated to engage deeply with others, this can mean challenging work, addressing issues of justice, healing communities, or breaking bread together.

 Rylee Marchbanks joined REI’s work in Djibouti in February 2021.
 She is an REI apprentice who is using her talents as a teacher to engage students at the International School of Djibouti (ISD).
 ISD is one of the few internationally recognized schools in Djibouti.
 As leaders in English-based education for the country, they’re taking great strides to pioneer an educational institution that, with the support of REI and other partners, will be a standard bearer for schools into the future, a place of training for Djiboutian educators, and a template for developing noble-hearted, global citizens.

 Rylee’s part in this has been to use her amazing teaching skills to take the reins of a middle-school math class.
 Here she encounters students from a variety of nations with multiple levels of English language competence.
 Students at several levels of math, speaking English at various levels, having all different kinds of cultural and family traditions can create significant challenges.
 Add to that being a newly arrived foreigner and teaching is no easy task!
 But Rylee has risen to the challenge and her students appreciate her care for them.

 In addition to her contribution at ISD, Rylee engages in French language study, cultural training, leading swimming lessons, and volunteering with a women’s sports team.
 One of the main ways in which she fosters these extra-curriculars is through the relationships she’s developed with some of our Djiboutian teaching staff.